 Name: Melissa Adrian PhD Program: Statistics Hometown: Chicago, IL Education: University of Iowa, Iowa City, IA; B.S.
 Mathematics, B.S.
 Statistics Research: I was initially drawn to the field of statistics because I could see its applicability to a variety of fields.
 My undergraduate research spanned many different topics where I was able to utilize mathematics and statistics, such as breast cancer, the human gut microbiota, student enrollment data analytics, differential privacy, and 3D printing metal objects.
 Though these topics are seemingly unrelated, these areas of research all have benefitted from the application and development of statistical methodology.
 In graduate school, I plan to further explore statistics through applications in the environmental sciences.
 Particularly, I plan to focus my research on environmental and spatial statistics for climate modeling.
 In my free time, I enjoy watercolor painting, embroidering, and playing volleyball.

-Name: Arshy Azizi PhD program: PhD program in Comparative Literature Hometown: Los Angeles Education: Vassar College, BA Philosophy Research: I am interested in Homer and Homeric receptions (from Milton to McCarthy), the quarrel between poetry and philosophy, and the epic as a literary genre.
+Name: Arshy Azizi PhD program: PhD in Classics Hometown: Los Angeles Education: Vassar College, BA Philosophy Research: I am interested in Homer and Homeric receptions (from Milton to McCarthy), the quarrel between poetry and philosophy, and the epic as a literary genre.
 I also enjoy reading Virgil and the impassioned tragedies of Racine.

 Name: Naomi Harris PhD program: Near Eastern Languages and Civilizations.
 Hometown: Los Angeles, CA Education: University of Chicago: B.A.
 English Literature; M.A.
 Center for Middle Eastern Studies.
 Research: My research explores literary tropes in Hittite texts from Late Bronze Age Anatolia (modern day Turkey), with a focus on metaphors and rhetorical organization.
 I am particularly intrigued by the intersection of metaphor and ritual objects and actions, which led to my MA thesis on apiary symbolism in Hittite myths and rituals.
 Other research interests include beekeeping in the ancient world, Hittite art and visual culture, and canon formation.
 Outside of literary adventures in Ancient Near Eastern texts, I teach academic writing at the UChicago Writing Program, and in my free time, I tremendously enjoy reading novels and attending operas.